 Available for first-time buyers wishing to own a home in England, this scheme helps you to buy a newly built property.
-The government will provide you with an equity loan of between 5% and 20% of the property price, or up to 40% if you’re buying a property in London.
+The government will provide you with an equity loan of between 5% and 20% of the property price.
+The equity loan provided will be up to 40% if you’re buying a property in London.
 You need to pay a minimum deposit of 5% of the purchase price and arrange a repayment mortgage for at least 25% of your new home’s price.
-The equity loan will be interest-free for the first 5 years and you’ll then be charged 1.75% in interest for the sixth year.
+The equity loan will be interest-free for the first 5 years.
+You’ll then be charged 1.75% in interest for the sixth year.

-This scheme is set to end on 31st March 2023 and the deadline to reserve a home and apply for an equity loan is 6pm on 31st October 2022.
+This scheme is set to end on 31st March 2023.
+The deadline to reserve a home and apply for an equity loan is 6pm on 31st October 2022.
 The gap between these dates is to ensure you have enough time to complete on the purchase of your home.